Increasing Quality Through Better Predictive Modeling

 - Improve current toxicity prediction models by accounting for image-based features of a given structure’s anatomy and more complex spatially dependent features of the dose distribution based on dose gradient, symmetry and analysis of which regions of the structure have the most influence on function.

-- Begin developing a decision support tool that will assist with treatment planning and clinical interventions based on these predictions.
+- Begin the development a decision support tool that will assist with treatment planning and clinical interventions based on these predictions.

 Six institutions currently participate in the Oncospace consortium, and there is room for it to grow.
 The bigger the dataset, the better the predictive models will become.
 The ultimate goal is to be able to make these types of tools available to any physician through an Oncospace web portal.
 An Oncospace start-up company was launched in 2019 by John Hopkins Technology Ventures (JHTV), and it has been awarded two Small Business Innovation Research grants.
-Learn more about Oncospace.
+Read an update from Dr. McNutt and learn more about Oncospace.